dn-l/react-minesweeper/README.md

 Feel free to put flags (🚩) with right mouse click for your convenience.

 To restart the game press the button again.

+Keep in mind, the game uses Javascript's random function for bombs distribution and is not optimized for situation when the number of bombs is close to the number of cells.

 ## Available Scripts